fyambos/express-novel-app/README.md

 * **⭐ Story Ratings:** Allow users to rate stories and see an average rating displayed.
 * **🗂️ Story Filters:** Filter stories by tags or ratings for easy browsing.
 * **👥 Multi-author Stories:** Allow multiple authors to co-author a story, with clear author attributions.
+* **📊 Profile Statistics:** Display profile statistics such as number of words read or written.
 * **🏆 Achievements/Badges:** Give users achievements or badges for milestones (e.g., writing a certain number of chapters, gaining followers, reading x amount of words etc.).

 ## Getting Started